 CLASSIFICATION NUMBER 1206

-IMMEDIATE SUPERVISOR Associate Vice President for Enrollment Management
+IMMEDIATE SUPERVISOR Associate Vice President for Enrollment Management and Services

 MAJOR ADMINISTRATOR Vice President for Student Affairs